matthiasprobst/h5RDMtoolbox/README.md

 ## Documentation

-An comprehensive documentation with many examples [here](h5rdmtoolbox.readthedocs.io/en/latest/) or by clicking on the image, which shows the research data lifecycle in the center and the respective toolbox features on the outside:
+Please find a comprehensive documentation with many examples [here](h5rdmtoolbox.readthedocs.io/en/latest/) or by click on the image, which shows the research data lifecycle in the center and the respective toolbox features on the outside:

 <a href="https://h5rdmtoolbox.readthedocs.io/en/latest/"><img src="docs/_static/new_icon_with_text.svg" alt="RDM lifecycle" style="widht:600px;"></a>